facebook/screenshot-tests-for-android/_docs/gradle-setup.md

 permalink: /docs/gradle-setup/
 ---

-Setting up screenshot-tests-for-android in a gradle build is very straightforward.
-Assuming you're using the official android plugin, you just need to apply our plugin:
+Setting up screenshot-tests-for-android in a gradle build is very straightforward if you're already using Gradle and the Android's Gradle plugin.
+All you need to do is apply the screenshot-tests-for-android plugin in your build.gradle:

 ```groovy
   buildscript {